ckeditor/ckeditor5/docs/installation/index.md

 		'quiz-question-onlineBuilder': {
 			content: 'Do you need a ready-to-use, custom solution?',
-			hint: 'CKEditor 5 online builder allows users to create a downloadable working copy with custom set of features.
+			hint: 'CKEditor&nbsp;5 online builder allows users to create a downloadable working copy with custom set of features.
 This is the easiest way to prepare a custom editor',
 			buttons: [
 				getDecisionButtonDefinition( true, 'quiz-resolution-onlineBuilder' ),
 				getDecisionButtonDefinition( false, 'quiz-question-fromSource' ),